-I decided to rerun this post for a number of reasons, one being that it’s the perfect time of year to explore Mount Auburn Cemetery in Cambridge, Massachusetts in all its spring and summer glory!
+I’m rerunning this post because it’s a spectacular time of year to explore Mount Auburn Cemetery in Cambridge, Massachusetts in all its autumn glory!
 Another is that following the publication of my book The Light Above: A Memoir with Margaret Fuller, the Fuller family plot feels even more sacred since I now know more about every one of the family members buried there than I did when I first visited.
-(Here’s a post that shares more about my book: Making Waves: One creative endeavor at a time!)

 Enjoy the piece below and if you find yourself in the area, make a visit to the Mount Auburn Cemetery and bask in one of the best views of the Boston skyline that exists!